zhuman/Resource-Manager/README.md

 * Extract files to one folder.
 * Extract from list of paths.
 * Entries details as JSON.
-* Exctract PNG with compression.
+* Extract PNG with compression.
 * Extract PNG as WEBP.

 **Other:**